ispras/michman/docs/configuration.rst

 Be sure to specify the "groups" parameter, it will be used for user authorization in Michmans projects.

-Note!
-You should customize following Hydra Admin environment parameters:
+.. note:: You should customize following Hydra Admin environment parameters:

 	* **WEBFINGER_OIDC_DISCOVERY_SUPPORTED_SCOPES**
 	* **WEBFINGER_OIDC_DISCOVERY_SUPPORTED_CLAIMS**

 Be sure to specify the "groups" parameter in scopes and claims, it will be used for user authorization in Michmans projects.

-Note!
-Launching "hydra clients create" command you should specify following parameters:
+.. note:: Launching "hydra clients create" command you should specify following parameters:

     * grant\-types
     * token\-endpoint\-auth\-method